smartinternz02/SPS-11407-Movie-Ticketing-Bot/README.md

 Movie Ticketing Bot

 Along with the bot, we have developed a frontend also.
 This was done to show the difference between manual booking and booking with the help of the bot.
+To view the website, download all the files from the github, and open "index.html".

 Function of the Bot:-
 1) Give the list of movies available